About Us

 Policy

 The purpose of the Policy Committee is to review, revise and submit for concurrence ECA’s policy statements which mirror the latest climate science and reflect the numerous efforts of ECA’s chapters and members.
-Current emphasis is on collaborations and subcommittee participation with the U.S. Climate Action Network (USCAN) of which ECA is an active and voting member.
-Committee members are engaged with USCAN subcommittees in developing climate policy proposals for eventual Congressional submission in over 10 critical climate sectors such as energy, manufacturing, transportation, agriculture, buildings and more.
+Current emphasis is on collaborations and subcommittee participation with the U.S. Climate Action Network (USCAN) of which ECA is an active and voting member and the Climate Action Campaign.
+The Policy Committee makes priority recommendations and provides guidance on ECA’s identified priorities.

 Communications Committee

 This committee is responsible for communication with members and the public with the goal of expanding the number of elders engaged with ECA.
-Our communications focus on three areas: informing, inspiring and engaging elders.
-This is accomplished through use of social media postings, a monthly e-newsletter, bi-monthly or more frequent bulletins, monthly Tea and Talk conversations that create a sense of community and letters to elected officials.
-This committee, working with our part-time staff person, develops, composes and edits all written material for our website, newsletter and marketing media including materials for national events and collaborations.
+Our communications focus on three areas: informing, inspiring and engaging elders This is accomplished through use of social media postings, a monthly newsletter, bi-monthly or more frequent action alerts, sign-on actions to decision makers and more.
+This team prepares all written material for our website, newsletter and marketing media including materials for national events and collaborations.
 The committee is responsible for responding to media inquiries, presenting the public face of ECA and all general inquiries sent to ECA.

 Collaborations (and Partnerships)